What is the Hydropower Sustainability Assessment Protocol?

 Basic good practice is defined with an awareness of what is achievable in countries with limited resources or capacities or with projects of smaller scales and complexities.

 Proven best practice is defined with an awareness of the global applicability of this tool, so that best practice it is not only attainable by the largest projects with the most resources at their disposal.

 Each topic contains score instructions, which identify the requirements to be met to receive a particular score.
 These scores are assigned by the auditor based on observations, interviews with relevant stakeholders, and review of objective evidence.

 How do the Protocol deal with different types of project?

 The Protocol is intended to be a globally applicable sustainability assessment tool for hydropower regardless of type, scale or other reservoir uses.
 It can be used for storage, run of river or pump stoarge schemes.

-Each topic has guidance to decide if it relevant and should be assessed on a project.
+Each topic has guidance to decide if it is relevant and should be assessed on a project.
 This recognises that not all topics will be relevant to every hydropower project.
 For example, if there is no reservoir then it is not necessary to assess the topic 'Reservoir Management'.
 Exclusion of a topic is reliant on credible evidence to justify this decision.

 How do we ensure that with so many aspects that some of fundamental importance are not lost in the detail?

 The Protocol needs to reflect the many dimensions of hydropower sustainability, including economic, environmental, financial, social, and technical aspects as well as many issues that cut across these themes.
 Mapping of high profile and cross-cutting themes, supplemented by guidance notes, is part of this approach.
 Providing a range of options on how outcomes of the assessment can be presented and analysed is another part.